 Key Takeaways

-- Emotions can lead to impulsive betting behavior.
+- Cognitive biases can distort judgment and lead to poor betting strategies.

 Recommended Sports Betting Sites